 Although this method is widely popular among copywriters, the best practice is to write a copy that is aligned with a business goal, which could be engagement on the page, subscriptions, driving MQLs, etc., and then A/B test it to measure the success of your efforts.

-For example, VWO’s Visual Editor generates copy recommendations that are integrated with Open AI’s GPT-3 API.
+For example, VWO’s Visual Editor generates copy recommendations that are integrated with Open AI’s GPT-3.5 Turbo API.
 It enables you to save time on thinking to create a copy while you run an A/B test or deploy a change in your variation.

 Inverted pyramid copywriting

 One way is to make your point right up to explain the specifics and why users should believe you.
 This way of copywriting is called the inverted pyramid style.
 It helps users easily scan the main points and decide if they want to go into the details.
 Further, use contextual headings, subheadings, and keywords in bold so that the user can scan what you are offering.
 Here’s an example from Apple.